Got Cigars?

 Priorities Are The Key

 Even when I had fifty employees and could delegate the responsibilities of entire departments, I still had to wear multiple hats -- because in the end, the buck always lands at your feet.
 Hey, you thought being an entrepreneur was easy?
-Ha, no sweat no glory kids.
-It takes passion, commitment, brain power and horse power alike.
+Ha, no sweat, no glory kids.
+It takes passion, commitment, brain power, and horsepower alike.

 A company requires a product or service, which requires employees to service, which requires payroll, which requires cash flow, which requires sales, which requires marketing.

-As an entrepreneur there is often not enough time to attend to all things that may warrant your
+As an entrepreneur, there is often not enough time to attend to all things that may warrant your

-attention.
-Thus you have to identify your priority list and make hard choices: where does your time need to be spent to maintain the above?
-Simultaneously, an entrepreneur has to pushing forward the longer-term agenda at the same time: plan in advance for expansion, new hires, lines of credit, investment capital and a litany of other necessities to grow and solidify grow and stability.
-And all the while you have to be able to adjust to sudden condition changes -- a lost account that removes needed sales income from your cash flow, or a spike in sales that overwhelms your operations.
+Simultaneously, an entrepreneur has to push forward the longer-term agenda: plan in advance for expansion, new hires, lines of credit, investment capital, and a litany of other necessities to grow and solidify stability.
+And all the while, you have to be able to adjust to sudden condition changes -- a lost account that eliminates needed sales income from your cash flow, or a spike in sales that overwhelms your operations.
 The road is never straight; the business can never be run on autopilot.

-Decisions are hard, and at times it will seem to you that you are alone in the world, burdened with a to-do list that outpaces your time.
+Decisions are hard, and at times, it will seem to you that you are alone in the world, burdened with a to-do list that outpaces your time.
 But you can manage it all, and watch your company grow and prosper.
 It’s all a matter of having plans: long-term and short-term goals, the strategies to achieve them, and the tactics to fulfill those strategies ... all with the flexibility to adjust to the unforeseen.

 Until next time, good luck in your endeavors, and always dare to chase the dreams for which you are most passionate.